-- 5.12 Opportunities exist for participation in a wide range of sporting and leisure activities for all age groups with facilities provided by local authorities and community groups.
-The Rutland Recreation Ground shown on the 1898 OS map was gifted to the people of Bakewell in the 1920s and is the central focal point for team sports. - 5.13 Interest and involvement in the visual and performing arts has long been established within the town with facilities provided principally by community organisations. - 5.14 It is essential, that wherever possible facilities for community activities should be preferably in or close to the town centre making them easily accessible to the majority of townspeople. - 5.15 Playing fields and sports facilities should only be given over to other uses where the loss of play space is compensated for by space of equivalent or improved quality in advance of new uses of existing facilities being permitted.
-New replacement facilities should be in a location that enables equivalent or improved access for the town's residents. - 5.16 The Neighbourhood Plan supports the principles and priorities identified in the Derbyshire Dales Built Sports Facilities, Playing Pitch and Open Space Strategy22.
+5.12 Opportunities exist for participation in a wide range of sporting and leisure activities for all age groups with facilities provided by local authorities and community groups.
+The Rutland Recreation Ground shown on the 1898 OS map was gifted to the people of Bakewell in the 1920s and is the central focal point for team sports.

-Cricket pavilion

-22 http://www.derbyshiredales.gov.uk/things-to-do/planning-for-sport-recreation
+5.13 Interest and involvement in the visual and performing arts has long been established within the town with facilities provided principally by community organisations.

+5.14 It is essential, that wherever possible facilities for community activities should be preferably in or close to the town centre making them easily accessible to the majority of townspeople.

+5.15 Policy DB1 of the Neighbourhood Plan brings the playing fields at Lady Manners School within the development boundary.
+Any application for development on this land is subject to strategic policy which prevents the loss of community recreation sites and sports facilities without a satisfactory replacement (Core Strategy HC4D).
+If a site can be shown to be no longer needed, Policy DMS7 of the Part 2 Local Plan requires any new use to meet another community need.
+Neighbourhood Policy CF3 permits the development of playing fields adjacent to the development boundary.
+Neighbourhood Policy ENV1 protects the setting of Bakewell and requires landscaping, green infrastructure, net gains for biodiversity and minimal light pollution.
+This combination of strategic and neighbourhood policies facilitates development to meet community needs, provides for the relocation and redevelopment of the existing playing fields at Lady Manners School and protects Bakewell's landscape setting.

+5.16 The Neighbourhood Plan supports the principles and priorities identified in the Derbyshire Dales Built Sports Facilities, Playing Pitch and Open Space Strategy26.

+Cricket pavilion, Rutland Recreation Ground (PDNPA)